PixelSergey/TransportDisplay/README.md

 the modified config file when contributing

 ## Compilation
+- Generate a DigiTransit API key using the instructions at <https://digitransit.fi/en/developers/api-registration/>
+- Input this API key, as well as your WiFi SSID and password, into the `config.ino` file
 - Compile through the Arduino IDE.
   - NodeMCU must be [set up as a board](https://www.instructables.com/id/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/)
   - This [Liquid Crystal I2C library](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library)
     must be installed to your `.../Arduino/libraries` folder